arangodb/docs/3.6/http/repairs.md

-Before versions 3.2.12 and 3.3.4 there was a bug in the collection creation which could lead to a violation of the property that its shards were distributed on the DBServers exactly as the prototype collection from the `distributeShardsLike` setting.
+Before versions 3.2.12 and 3.3.4 there was a bug in the collection creation which could lead to a violation of the property that its shards were distributed on the DB-Servers exactly as the prototype collection from the `distributeShardsLike` setting.

 **Please read everything carefully before using this API!**